survivejs/site/drafts/rill-interview.md

 ## Who should I interview next?

-There are a huge number of people i'd love to hear more from.
+There are a huge number of people I'd love to hear more from.

-I'd love to hear more from [Patrick Steele-Idem](https://github.com/patrick-steele-idem) on all of the crazy optimizations avaiable with [MarkoJS](https://github.com/marko-js/marko) and where they thing it's going.
-Hopefully a stable [Rill](https://github.com/rill-js/marko) integration is coming soon 😄.
+I'd love to hear more from [Patrick Steele-Idem](https://github.com/patrick-steele-idem) on all of the crazy optimizations available with [MarkoJS](https://github.com/marko-js/marko) and where they thing it's going.
+I hope a stable [Rill](https://github.com/rill-js/marko) integration is coming soon 😄.

-Also I'm constantly impressed by the quality of modules pumped out by [Yoshua Wuyts](https://github.com/yoshuawuyts) and would be very interested in his approach to building them.
+Also I'm constantly impressed by the quality of modules pumped out by [Yoshua Wuyts](https://github.com/yoshuawuyts) and would be interested in his approach to building them.

 ## Any last remarks?